Nikiswift/RealTimeChat/README.md

 - 📴 No Internet → SwiftUI alert/snackbar
 - 📭 No Chats Available → Empty state UI
 - 🔌 WebSocket Failure → Retry or show error

----

-## 📹 Demo

-> 🎥 A screen recording is provided showing online and offline messaging.

----

 ## 🧪 Testing